holoiso-eol/holoiso/README.md

 **Known issues:**
 - NVIDIA GPUs are stuck on black screen or `Triggering uevents`.
 > Solution: Boot with `nomodeset=1` and install [proprietary drivers](https://wiki.archlinux.org/title/NVIDIA).
-Keep in mind, that Steam Deck session won't work for now, delete `/etc/sddm.conf.d/autologin.conf` to avoid booting into black screen with infinite crash.
+Keep in mind, that Steam Deck session won't work for now, delete `/etc/sddm.conf.d/autologin.conf` to avoid booting into a black screen with an infinite crash.
-- Intel GPUs/iGPUs require a Gamescope and MESA downgrade in order to boot into Steam Deck session.
+- Intel GPUs/iGPUs require a Gamescope and MESA downgrade in order to boot into the Steam Deck session.
 > Refer to [this gist](https://gist.github.com/drraccoony/8a8d0a9e3dfde9fafd3e374e418d2935) for further guidance.

 Installation process: